Testing for Extractables and Leachables from Container Closure Systems

 USP <661.1> Plastic Materials of Construction

-The purpose of this chapter is to determine whether a material has been well-characterized for its intended use and is designed to ensure that the material characteristics match the relevant performance requirements.
+The purpose of USP chapter <661.1> is to determine whether a material has been well-characterized for its intended use and is designed to ensure that the material characteristics match the relevant performance requirements.

 This chapter solely applies to individual plastic and raw materials, and contains tests, methods and specifications for cyclic olefins, polyethylene, polypropylene, polyethylene terephthalate, polyethylene terephthalate G, and plasticized polyvinyl chloride.